Andrew Wood – with images by John Gould and Steve Jones

-This series of articles will give basic information about those objects beyond our solar system.
+The aim of this post is to give basic information about those objects beyond our solar system.
 These stars, star clusters, nebulae and galaxies are given the collective name of Deep Sky Objects.

 Within our solar system, everything we see; Moon, planets, comets and asteroids, we see only because of light generated by the Sun reflected back to Earth.
 We observe objects in the solar system as they were a matter seconds, for the Moon, or minutes or hours ago for planets and other objects.
 This reflects how far away they are and how long their reflected light takes to reach us at the speed of light.